 Train 3.5 x 2.75″ shrunk down to 1.25 x 1″

 Rainbow 2.75 x 1.25″ shrunk down to 1 x .5″

 Football 2 x 3.5″ shrunk down to 1.25 x .75″

 Based on my tests, here are some tips for preparing the images:

 - Some images work better on white film (eg the football), and other images would have worked better on clear film (like the car and train)

-- The colours get darker after baking; use lighter colours where possible
+- The colors get darker after baking; use lighter colors where possible

 - If using jump rings to attach to the clip, only one hole punch is necessary